metatensor/metatensor/CONTRIBUTING.rst

     tox -e docs

+In addition to have the requirements listed above, you will also need to install doxygen (e.g. apt install doxygen).

 You can then visualize the local documentation with your favorite browser with the following command (or open the :file:`docs/build/html/index.html` file manually).